murgascarrillo/hello-word/README.md

 # hello-word
-just landing!
+just landing..🖱️

-I'm Karl.
+I'm Karl🍘!

-Came to GitHub to get sharp and involved into coding and developing skills.
+Roaming to get sharp and go deeper into coding and developing skills 🉑

-Here I will be making useful app, web stuff and who knows more? secret: me
+Here I will (not soon enough) be making useful apps, web stuff and some other cosas🌵